 That’s certainly how Chorus is promoting the use of the 4x 1Gig ports on its ONTs, where a business has a use case for speed in excess of 1 Gig due to a number of individual users or applications.

 Speed hasn’t been an issue in New Zealand, because services like Dark Fibre have been available for a long time, but speeds in excess of 1 Gig are now mainstream, with price points within reach of the vast majority of businesses.

 So in a number of cases, the 4 Gig business variant will be a great alternative to dark fibre.
 The only catch is the MAC address limit, so be sure to scope that fully before jumping in.

 The biggest holdup on widespread adoption of these Hyperfibre services will be the ability to get the full speed from them.

-So router, firewall selection, WiFi, cabling, switching, network interface, CPU, disk resource.
-There will all need to be carefully selected if they aren’t going to impact on the end user experience.
+Router and firewall selection, WiFi, cabling, switching, network interface, CPU, disk resource – all will be critical in maximising speeds.
+They will all need to be carefully selected if they aren’t going to impact the end-user experience.